 First-century Discipleship – The call to be a sage’s disciple in first-century Israel often meant leaving relatives and friends and traveling the country under austere conditions.
 It also meant total commitment.

-Measure for Measure – Jesus used a classic rabbinic form of reasoning called midah keneged midah, meaning, “measure corresponding to measure.”
+The Logic of Measure-for-Measure – Jesus used a classic rabbinic form of reasoning called midah keneged midah, meaning, “measure corresponding to measure.”

 Loving Your Neighbor, Who is Like You – Jewish interpreters in Jesus’ day emphasized a slightly different message in the commandment to “love your neighbor” than we do today.